Demians12/nameko-devops/part-3/README.md

 ```bash
 kubectl apply --file provider-aws.yaml
 ```
+# Create a epinio service and deploy to its catalog

 - Let's create a service in the epinio catalog.
 We'll deploy a elasticache-redis.
 - - These are the available services in my epinio: <br>